|Achieve a certificate|

 - describe how the ear works and define the different causes of hearing loss

-- describe the impact that hearing loss can have on child development, learning and social inclusion
+- describe the impact that hearing loss has on child development, learning and social inclusion

-- explain the range of communication modes used by pupils with a hearing loss
+- explain the range of communication modes used by students with a hearing loss

 - use checklists to carry out observations of a pupil’s functional hearing